General terms and conditions

 § 1 Conclusion of Contract, Definitions of Terms

-(1) The provider Conzentric GbR, represented by the shareholders Jennifer Hohensteiner and Katharina Königsbauer, Forstanger 18a, 86911 Diessen (hereinafter referred to as Provider) offers in-person seminars including overnight accommodation as well as online seminars to participants (hereinafter referred to as Participants).
+(1) The provider Conzentric GbR, represented by the shareholders Jennifer Hohensteiner and Katharina Königsbauer-Kolb, Forstanger 18a, 86911 Diessen (hereinafter referred to as Provider) offers seminars including overnight accommodation, as well as online and hybrid seminars, to participants (hereinafter referred to as Participants).

 The contract can also be concluded by e-mail.
 This is usually the case for participants who are on the waiting list for a seminar.
 In the case of booking by e-mail, the contract comes into effect when the Participant confirms the offer of a seminar seat including the Provider’s General Terms and Conditions and Cancellation Policy by e-mail.

 (3) The text of the contract shall be stored in compliance with the provisions of Data Protection Law.
 The contract may be concluded in German or English.

 (4) The Participant confirms that he or she is at least 18 years old at the time of the conclusion of the contract, or to have the consent of a legal guardian.

 5. The Provider offers its seminars to consumers and entrepreneurs.
 The Participant is a consumer within the meaning of § 13 BGB, insofar as the purpose of the ordered deliveries and services cannot be predominantly attributed to the Participant’s commercial or self-employed professional activity.
 In contrast, according to § 14 BGB (German Civil Code), an entrepreneur is any natural or legal person or partnership with legal capacity who, when concluding the contract, is exercising the Participant’s commercial or self-employed professional activity.